puffy-pbs/storyshell-miscellaneous-api/README.md

+# Storyshell miscellaneous API

+# Endpoints
+POST "/transcribe" - it transcribes audio and return it`s 'text', 'segments', 'language' properties using "openai/whisper"

+POST "/thumbnails" - it generates thumbnails from a presentation file using "soffice" and "ImageMagick"

+# Running the project
 If you will use docker run "docker compose up" in the root of the project.

 The server is listening - localhost:5000